 Ignoring gum disease means it will likely worsen.
 Eventually, the progression of bacteria can kill the gums and expose bone, cause teeth to fall out, enter your bloodstream and compromise the immune system.

-If you're suffering from advanced gum disease and are considering action, contact us.
+If you're suffering from advanced gum disease and are considering action, contact us at (314) 291-9000 to schedule an appointment with Dr. Kevin Burgdorf, DDS.
 We offer judgment-free dentistry.
 If you're seeking treatment for the advanced stages of gum disease or simply want to start taking better care of your smile, we welcome you to get in touch.